This section documents how CrUX collects and organizes user experience data.

-You can verify that a page is discoverable by running a Lighthouse audit with the SEO category enabled.
+You can verify that a page is discoverable by running a Lighthouse audit and looking at the SEO category results.
 Your page is not discoverable if it fails the Page is blocked from indexing or Page has unsuccessful HTTP status code audits.

 Pages commonly have additional identifiers in their URL including query string parameters like

 #main.
 These identifiers are stripped from the URL in the CrUX dataset so that all user experiences on the page are aggregated together.
 This is useful for pages that would otherwise not meet the popularity threshold if there were many disjointed URL variations for the same page.
 Note that in rare cases this may unexpectedly group experiences for distinct pages together; for example if parameters

 Pages in CrUX are measured based on the top-level page.
 Pages included as iframes are not reported on separately in CrUX, but do contribute to the metrics of the top-level page.
 For example, if

 page.html will be represented in CrUX (subject to the other eligibility criteria) but